 - Any current or prospective Utah State University student from any academic department may apply.
 Students of any background or origin are welcome, including international students, students at any USU campus, etc.

-- The fellowship is open to undergraduate, master’s, and doctoral students and can fund research projects spanning multiple years (for example, a master’s student’s thesis).
+- The fellowship is open to undergraduate, master’s, and doctoral students and can fund research projects spanning multiple years.
 High school seniors planning to attend USU may also apply.